Flow: Run a Child Flow

-Both solutions look (and are workarounds) and there was no good solution to call other Flows using them as “Functions”, aggregating logic that can be used, changed and maintained in a single place.
+Both solutions look like (and are) workarounds, and there was no good way to call other Flows using them as "Functions", aggregating logic that can be used, changed and maintained in a single place.

 This action allows you to call another Flow and even pass the arguments to it.
-Awesome, so far, but there’s a caveat.
+It's also the way Power Automate itself recommends you get around the 500 actions per Flow cap and the 8 levels of nesting cap, since a child Flow starts a fresh budget of its own.
+Awesome, so far, but there's a caveat.

 The caveat

-This is only available if you create a “Solution”.
-I’ll go into further detail in the future on what is a “Solution”, but for now, think of it as a logical grouping of flows (but not only flows) in a nice package.
-If you try to find that action while building a Flow outside a Solution you won’t find it.
-I can speculate why, but for now, let’s use it and have some fun.
+This is only available if you create a "Solution".
+Think of it as a logical grouping of Flows (but not only Flows) in a nice package.
+If you try to find that action while building a Flow outside a Solution you won't find it.
+I can speculate why, but for now, let's use it and have some fun.

 How to use it?